Bensas/RustNESs/README.md

 - APU implementation to have sound.
 - Support for more mappers (currently only supports Mapper000).
 - UI toggle to display system information or just the screen.
-- UI widget to upload ROM file.
+- UI widget to upload ROM file instead of passing it as CL argument.

 ## Resources utilized:
 - https://www.youtube.com/@javidx9